What is the difference between Viewmodel and FOV?

 The default value for this is -1 but it can be set anywhere between 2 and -2 as the minimum.

-Finding a good CSGO Viewpoint does sound a bit complex and the topic itself does seem a bit strange.
+Finding a good viewmodel fov does sound a bit complex and the topic itself does seem a bit strange.
 It’s nowhere near as complex as it sounds and modifying this is very important from a gameplay perspective.
-Having a good CSGO Viewpoint could be the difference between a win or lose in CSGO since they can allow you to see more of the screen and reduce blind spots.
-Plus with the variety of ways to test different Viewpoints and customize it means that you have no reason to not do this.
+Having a good viewmodel fov could be the difference between a win or lose in CSGO since they can allow you to see more of the screen and reduce blind spots.
 There’s a lot of trial and error when it comes to customizing your gameplay experience in CSGO and other games as well.
 Don’t be afraid to test a variety of things to see which ones you prefer!

-So there are no excuses why you can’t start testing out CSGO Viewpoints!
-Doing this is a handy way to improve your overall gameplay experience and enjoyment.
+So there are no excuses why you can’t start testing out CSGO Viewmodels!
+Doing this is a handy way to improve your overall gameplay experience, performance and enjoyment.
 It won’t turn you into a pro player overnight but this could potentially help you win more matches as well as a result.